rinvex/laravel-subscriptions/README.md

 $user->subscription('main')->recordFeatureUsage('listings');
 ```

-The `recordFeatureUsage` method accept 3 parameters: the first one is the feature's slug, the second one is the quantity of uses to add (default is `1`), and the third one indicates if the addition should be incremental (default behavior), when disabled the usage will be override by the quantity provided.
+The `recordFeatureUsage` method accept 3 parameters: the first one is the feature's name, the second one is the quantity of uses to add (default is `1`), and the third one indicates if the addition should be incremental (default behavior), when disabled the usage will be override by the quantity provided.
 E.g.:

 ```php
 // Increment by 2